phpmyadmin/phpmyadmin/doc/config.rst

 All configurable data is placed in :file:`config.inc.php` in phpMyAdmin's toplevel directory.
 If this file does not exist, please refer to the :ref:`setup` section to create one.
-This file only needs to contain the parameters you want to change from their corresponding default value in :file:`libraries/config.default.php` (this file is not intended for changes).
+This file only needs to contain the parameters you want to change from their corresponding default value.

 .. seealso::